Andrew-Ken/andrew-ken.github.com/source/_posts/2012-11-28-generate-random-number-in-ruby.markdown

 #in ruby 1.9.3
 Random.rand(n...m)
 ```

 if you only want to select a random item form array[.](http://stackoverflow.com/questions/198460/how-to-get-a-random-number-in-ruby)

 ```ruby
 %(a b c d e).sample
 (n...m).to_a.sample
 ```
-some other way by SecureRandom
+Some other ways by using SecureRandom

 ```ruby
 require 'securerandom'